 - Hotdogs – for the best corndogs, use quality hotdogs.
 You can use beef, chicken or turkey.

-- Popsicle sticks or wooden kebab skewers – we used 4-inch round skewers that can be found on Amazon.
+- Wooden kebab skewers – we used 4-inch round skewers.
 Be sure they’re meant for food use.

 - Oil for frying – we generally go with vegetable oil, but you can use canola oil or peanut oil.

 How to Make Corn Dogs

-In a large mixing bowl, combine the flour, cornmeal, baking powder, baking soda, salt, and sugar.
-Add the egg, honey, and buttermilk and stir just until combined.
+- In a large mixing bowl, combine the dry ingredients with a whisk.
+Then add the wet ingredients and stir just until combined.

-Pat the hotdogs dry with a paper towel, then insert the sticks halfway into the hotdogs.
+- Pat any excess moisture off the hotdogs with a paper towel, then insert the sticks halfway into the hotdogs.

-Pour the cornbread batter into a tall glass.
-I like to use a tall wide-mouth glass jar.
+- Pour the cornbread batter into a tall drinking glass.
+I like to use a tall wide-mouth glass mason jar.
 This makes it really easy to dip and coat the hotdogs in the batter.